jlandgre/TDD_OOP_Tutorial/tutorial.md

 Using OOP gathers a topic’s methods and attributes together in a way that purely procedural code does not.
 Using TDD removes any future question about the program getting broken by changes.
 The TDD tests serve as part of the project's documentation and await being re-run at any time.
 Personally, I wish I had discovered this combo 20 years ago during my career as an R&D engineer.
 Certainly, I have always validated my models, but too often not in a way where it’s easy for myself or others to later extend the model or to re-ascertain that it is giving correct results.
 The TDD/OOP combo (Let’s call this “Tuhdoop” I guess?) has recently taken my working efficiency to a new level.

 #### TDD/OOP Case Study
 A simple data transformation makes a good case study.
 With TDD/OOP we simultaneously build tests and a Python class to do the job.
 Our case study is based on a real world client question requiring urgent turnaround.
 The business context was to search for malfunctioning internet-connected consumer devices in market.
 We recommended doing this by looking for outliers in measured consumption from a refillable reservoir in each device.
 The consumer uses an on-device **intensity** setting to control the rate.
-The picture shows mockup data, which is intentionally constructed to include edge cases and to resemble the project's AWS raw, event data from the devies.
+The picture shows mockup data, which is intentionally constructed to include edge cases and to resemble the project's AWS raw, event data from the device.
 The test data is 40 rows from 3 devices.
 The production data is a few million rows on thousands of in-market devices.

 <p align="center">
   Raw Data Mockup for Testing</br>